 The company is Gundry MD and was created by Dr. Steven Gundry, a medical doctor, and former cardiac surgeon.
 The company address is 9465 Wilshire Blvd #300 Beverly Hills, CA 90212-2624.
 This address corresponds to a large office building that houses other businesses.

 The Better Business Bureau gives the company an A+ rating.
 The company was started in 2014 and it has been a BBB accredited business since 10/12/16.
-The BBB lists over a hundred negative complaints but the company responds to customers with refunds when asked.
+The BBB lists over a hundred negative customer complaints.
+The company responds to customers with refunds when asked.
 That's good.
 See the BBB file for more information.

 Contact Gundry MD